 - Applicants who progress to the second stage of the application process will be asked to have a structured chat with two members of the team

 - You will find out if you have been offered a place in the Program via email by 8 April 2022

 - We always receive many more applications than places available, so not everyone who applies will be offered a place.

 Frequently Asked Questions

-Below you can find answers to some of the other questions you may have about the program.
-Please also read the Applicant Information Pack to see if the answer to your questions is there.
+Below you can find answers to some of the questions you may have about the Future Leaders: Community Projects Program.
+You can also read the Applicant Information Pack to see if the answer to your question is there.

-If you have a question that isn’t answered in the FAQs below or in the Applicant Information Pack, please email our Project Officer, Ainslie.
-Please note that Ainslie is part time and will take 2-3 business days to respond to your email.
+If you have a question that isn’t answered in the FAQs below or in the Applicant Information Pack, please email Tammy at email@example.com.

-We are looking for autistic people who are motivated to make a positive change in their communities and interested in exploring and develop their leadership skills to help them to do so.
+We are looking for autistic people who have an idea to make a positive impact in their communities and are motivated to explore and develop their skills to turn their idea into a community project.
 This means we aren’t looking for a set amount of leadership experience.

-The selection questions will give you the opportunity to demonstrate your interest and potential as an emerging autistic leader.
+The selection questions will give you the opportunity to demonstrate your passion for your idea and motivation to make your idea happen.

 No, you can’t submit an application on someone else’s behalf.